Huegoxaga/notes/cloud-services/aws.md

   - A security policy is a combination of protocols and ciphers, The `ELBSecurityPolicy-2016-08` security policy has the highest compatibility.
 - For some instance types AWS sets a limit of 0 which prevent the user from running, a limit increase request should be sent in these cases.
 - Snapshots are the backup of the data on EBS volumes, whereas AMIs(image)are bootable copy of the whole EC2 instances.
-  - A snapshot is required for creating an image, when creating an image of an instance, a snapshot will be auto created.
+  - A snapshot is required for creating an image, when creating an image from an instance directly(select instance and create image), a snapshot will be auto created.
 Snapshots cannot be deleted when it is used by the corresponding image.
+    - There is a no reboot option, when creating images.
+It prevent the running server from rebooting.
+This is not recommanded for making production images
   - An AMI image can be copy from one region to another
   - An AMI image can be used to launch instance directly
+- Launch template is a copy of the entire launch configuration
+- `Launch more like this` for a instance in the console, will use the selected instance launch config to launch a new instance
 - Each snapshot can have the Fast Snapshot Restore Service
   - enable it for new and existing snapshots on a per-AZ (Availability Zone) basis, and then create new EBS volumes that deliver their maximum performance and do not need to be initialized.
   - It costs `$0.75` per hour per zone.